Category: Job Preparation | Date: Sept. 27, 2016, 10:03 a.m. | Total Views: 8814

 Get Information on Prevailing Salary Range for the Given Position

 Spend adequate time conducting research to find out average salaries and salary ranges for similar jobs in your area, industry, and geography.
-You can get these information through informal channels like friends, relative, previous co-workers, etc. This will help you in deciding your expected salary.
+You can get this information through informal channels like friends, relative, previous co-workers, etc. This will help you in deciding your expected salary.

 Identify Your Strengths & Competencies